Salomanuel/bookmarkulum/README.md

 ## Refactor

 - terrible CSS
-- links to javascripts and stylesheets

 - db/seeds.rb DELETES every Site and every Bookmark every time you seed.
 It's very useful in developing, but be careful with that in production

 ## To Do

+### css
+- add active page with css in the navigation menu
 - make navigations link work
-- implement an engine to shorten URLs without using third party APIs nor Gems
-- I have removed from bookmarks/index and bookmarks/show <%= @bookmark.site.top_level_url %>
-- add active page with css in the navigation menu
-- test the URL parser
+- links to javascripts and stylesheets should be the railsy way

+### models
 - top_site_domain should be parsed
     - capsdown
     - trim www and other things

+### views
+- add pagination

+### tests
+- test the URL parser
+    - URLs need the http protocol, it cold be added while saving the bookmark

+### ideas
+- implement an engine to shorten URLs without using third party APIs nor Gems